-For many autistic people, self-diagnoses and identifying within the autistic community can greatly help their mental health and give them useful conceptual tools and possibly accomodations to help their quality of life, but there is no treatment, no cure, and no need for medical intervention.
+For many autistic people, self-diagnoses and identifying within the autistic community can greatly help their mental health and give them useful conceptual tools and possibly accommodations to help their quality of life, but there are few treatments, no cure, and no need for medical intervention.

 Recognizing when to get medical help is important